Mercedes F1 W04: Livery

 This was the first year that Mercedes received a new sponsorship from BlackBerry.
 In Malaysia, Primax co-branding was present on the sidepods.

 Post-competition

 On 17 November 2023, the Mercedes W04 chassis no.4 (the exact chassis with which Hamilton took his victory in Hungary) was sold at auction at US$18.8 million (£15.1 million) by RM Sotheby's at Las Vegas ahead of the 2023 Las Vegas Grand Prix.
 This was the second most expensive Formula 1 car ever sold at auction behind the 1954 W196.

-In December 2024, Hamilton drove the W04 at the Silverstone Circuit for the last time, marking the end of the most successful driver and team partnership in F1 history.
+In December 2024, Hamilton drove the W04 at the Silverstone Circuit for the last time as a Mercedes driver, marking the end of the most successful driver and team partnership in F1 history.